 How Google AMP Has Changed SEO

-If you’ve spent any time in online marketing or SEO, you know the landscape is constantly changing.
+If you’ve spent any time in online marketing or SEO, you know the landscape is continually changing.
 To keep up with technology, you have to research and learn to stay ahead of the curve.
 Last year, Google announced the Accelerated Mobile Pages (AMP) project, poised to change the mobile web experience.
 That was October.
 Now that we’re almost a year out from that announcement, what is it doing to SEO?

 What is Google AMP?